gr2m/github-project/README.md

       </td>
       <td>

-Names of the fields in the project.
+Names of all project fields as shown in the project

 </td>
     </tr>